|Abstract submission deadline extended to 19th February.|

 Abstracts must be submitted in OASES, the Wageningen Academic Publishers’ Online Academic Submission & Evaluation System by 15th February, 2019.
 If you do not have an account for login, you must first sign up to get login details.
 With the exception of workshop presentations, only one abstract per presenting author will be accepted.

-The abstract must not exceed 3500 keystrokes, leaving 500 keystrokes for title, authors and affiliations.
+The abstract must not exceed 3500 keystrokes, including 500 keystrokes for title, authors and affiliations.
 If the latter exceeds 500 keystrokes, the available keystrokes for the abstract text are reduced accordingly.
 The title can contain a maximum of 125 keystrokes.

 When preparing your abstract, please follow ISAE’s Abstract Submission Standard, which is Appendix II of ISAE’s Procedural Guidelines.
 It may also be useful to view the Guide for Reviewers of Abstracts when preparing your abstract (Appendix III of the Procedural Guidelines).
 Pay particular attention to the ISAE Ethical Guidelines and address any potential ethical concerns in your abstract.